mr-shade/pomodoro-widget-streamelements/todo-widget/README.md

 ### ✨ Enhanced User Experience
 - **Empty State**: Widget now starts with a clean, empty todo list for a minimal interface
 - **Right-to-Left Animations**: New todos slide in smoothly from right to left when added
-- **Confetti Celebration**: Beautiful confetti animation triggers when all tasks are completed (can be disabled)
+- **Confetti Celebration**: Beautiful customizable confetti animation triggers when all tasks are completed (8 custom colors, particle count, and duration)
 - **Dynamic Height**: Todo list container adjusts its height based on content
 - **Fixed Progress Bar**: No more "NaN%" - progress calculation now handles empty lists properly
 - **Customizable Border Width**: Adjust card border thickness (1-10px)